IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Prerequisites:** Story 1.3, Story 1.7
 **Technical Notes:** Use a web scraping library (e.g., BeautifulSoup, Playwright) and LangChain for chunking and embedding.

-### Story 2.2: Develop Basic Chat UI in Frontend
+### Story 2.2.a: Implement Core Chat Interface
 **Covers:** FR1.1, FR1.3

 **As a** frontend developer,
-**I want to** create a basic, functional chat interface, **So that** users can input questions and view chatbot responses.
+**I want to** create the foundational chat interface components, **So that** users have the basic tools to interact with the chatbot.

 **Acceptance Criteria:**
 Given the frontend application,
 When a user navigates to the chat page,
-Then a text input field for questions is displayed.
+Then a chat history panel is displayed for showing messages.
-And a display area for chat messages (user questions and bot responses) is present.
+And user and bot message bubbles are styled distinctly.
-And a "Send" button or equivalent action is available.
+And a text input field and "Send" button are present and functional.
-And the UI is responsive across common device sizes.

 **Prerequisites:** Story 1.2
+**Technical Notes:** Utilize shadcn/ui components.
+This story focuses on the core components, not the overall page layout.

+### Story 2.2.b: Implement Desktop Three-Column Responsive Layout
+**Covers:** FR1.1, FR1.3

+**As a** frontend developer,
+**I want to** implement the three-column responsive layout for large screens, **So that** desktop users can efficiently see documentation, articles, and the chatbot simultaneously.

+**Acceptance Criteria:**
+Given the frontend application on a screen wider than 1024px, When a user views a page with the chatbot,
+Then a three-column grid is displayed: "Documentation Links" (left), "Article Content" (middle), and "Chatbot Interface" (right).
+And the layout matches the structure in `ux-showcase.html`.

+**Prerequisites:** Story 2.2.a
-**Technical Notes:** Utilize shadcn/ui components for chat input and message display.
+**Technical Notes:** Use CSS grid and media queries.

+### Story 2.2.c: Implement Mobile Tabbed-Interface Layout
+**Covers:** FR1.1, FR1.3

+**As a** frontend developer,
+**I want to** implement the single-column, tabbed interface for mobile screens, **So that** mobile users can easily navigate between different content views on a small screen.

+**Acceptance Criteria:**
+Given the frontend application on a screen narrower than 1024px, When a user views a page with the chatbot,
+Then a single-column layout is displayed.
+And a tab bar is present at the bottom of the screen with "Links," "Article," and "Chatbot" options.
+And clicking a tab switches the main content view to the corresponding panel.
+And the functionality matches the `ux-showcase.html` mockup.

+**Prerequisites:** Story 2.2.a
+**Technical Notes:** This will require state management to handle the active tab.

 ### Story 2.3: Implement RAG Pipeline in Backend
 **Covers:** FR1.2, FR1.3